Christian H. Borgs

 Research Expertise and Interest

-theoretical computer science, probability theory, combinatorics, complex networks., statistical physics, artificial intelligence
+theoretical computer science, probability theory, combinatorics, complex networks., statistical physics, artificial intelligence, applications of artificial intelligence and machine learning in engineering and sciences

 Research Description